-Neighbors push zoo to lower noise
+Neighbors push Detroit Zoo to turn down roar of noise

 Royal Oak — Neighbors of the Detroit Zoo say their complaints about noise at the facility has nothing to do with animals.

 It has to do with a different creature — humans.

 During a public forum Thursday night, residents of Royal Oak and Huntington Woods said the cacophony is caused by concerts, a public address system and simulated prehistoric growls for a dinosaur exhibit.